bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 60°
-- Light Rain and Windy
+- Drizzle and Breezy
-- 91% humidity
+- 90% humidity
-- 24 mph wind
+- 20 mph wind
-- 93% cloud cover
+- 90% cloud cover
 - 40 AQI 🟩
-- 0.35 inches of rain in the past 24 hours
+- 0.3 inches of rain in the past 24 hours
-- 0.85 inches of rain expected in the next 48 hours
+- 0.53 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>